 - SAT/ACT Scores for students transferring from another college (post high school graduation) are generally not required.
 Scores may be requested, depending on the student's academic achievement at their previous college.
 An academic reference letter or entrance interview may also be required. - Ordinarily only credits earned at regionally accredited institutions or, in the case of international transfers, nationally approved institutions will be accepted as transfer credit. - Only courses for which a grade of C- or better has been given will be accepted in transfer.
 Please note, however, that courses with grades below C- will be included in the calculation of GPA for the three purposes described above (admission, financial aid, and athletic eligibility). - A minimum of 40 credit hours overall, and at least 12 of the last 30 credit hours, must be earned at Geneva. - Fifteen credits or twenty-five percent, whichever is larger, are required in the major.
-These credits must include the program's capstone/seminar course if applicable. - A minimum of one-third of a minor must be earned at Geneva. - Courses transferred from another institution will be counted in the same semester that the credit-granting institution that granted the credit designated the course. - Great Issues in Politics (POL 352), Foundations of Christian Thought (BIB 300) and at least one 3-credit hour Humanities must be taken at Geneva.
+These credits must include the program's capstone/seminar course if applicable. - A minimum of one-third of a minor must be earned at Geneva. - Courses transferred from another institution will be counted in the same semester that the credit-granting institution that granted the credit designated the course. - Invitation to the Humanities (HUM103), Great Issues in Politics (POL 352), and Biblical Worldview: Testing the Spirits of Our Age (BIB 300) must be taken at Geneva.
 In the case that a student is transferring a course from a full member CCCU institution that is determined to be equivalent to BIB 300, three other credits in the core may be substituted for this requirement upon approval of the Core Studies Department. - For associate degrees a maximum of 24 credits may be transferred.

 Requests for exceptions to any of the above policies must be made in writing to the Academic Dean.
-Usually, the Academic Dean will consult with the appropriate department chair, the faculty adviser (when appropriate), and the Registrar before granting any exception request.
+Usually, the Academic Dean will consult with the appropriate department chair, the faculty advisor (when appropriate), and the Registrar's Office before granting any exception request.